Policies

 The Library welcomes unrestricted monetary donations for use in building the collection.
 Donors should be directed to the Library Director.
 If a donor wishes to specify a part of the collection the donation should be used for, he or she will be referred to the appropriate selector for discussion.
 Memorial gifts that have been specified for use in developing the collection will be recognized with book plates.
 The Library is not required to accept monetary donations that are restricted to the acquisition of specific titles.

 Patrons are required to compensate the library for lost/damaged materials through payment for the items.
-Replacement copies will be accepted in lieu of payment, as long as they are new and in the same format as the copy they are replacing.
+Replacement copies will be accepted in lieu of payment, if they are new and in the same format as the copy they are replacing.

 Withdrawal of Materials

 Individuals may take issue with library materials that do not support their tastes and views.
-Staff is available to discuss concerns and identify alternate materials in the collection, or to assist patrons in obtaining them through Inter-Library Loan service.
+Staff are available to discuss concerns and identify alternate materials in the collection, or to assist patrons in obtaining them through Inter-Library Loan service.
 If a patron’s concern is not satisfied through discussion with staff, a formal, written request for reconsideration of materials may be submitted to the Library Director.
-Copies of this form are available at the public service desks or from the Library Director. (see attachment B).
+Copies of this form are available at the public service desks or from the Library Director.

 For a request for reconsideration to be evaluated, the relevant form must be completed in full.
 The patron submitting the request must be a resident of Augusta, Maine, or hold a valid library card.
 The Library Director will respond, in writing, within 30 days of receipt of the completed form.
+If a requestor submits multiple requests, the director will have 30 days serially for each request, in recognition of the time involved in responding to each request.
+If the director is unable to respond within 30 days, the director will write to the requestor, explaining the delay.
+The director will read the request in its entirety.
 The response will indicate the action to be taken and the reasons for or against honoring the request.
 An item will only be evaluated for reconsideration once in a 12-month period.
+During the reconsideration process, the material or program will remain available in the Library.

 The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their services.

-1. Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
-Materials should not be excluded because of the origin, age, background, or views of those contributing to their creation.
+I. Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
+Materials should not be excluded because of the origin, age, background, or views of those contributing to their

 III.
 Libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.